 “We will pay close attention to important legal issues like this and speak up at appropriate times,” he said.

-Article 23 of the Basic Law stipulates that the Hong Kong government shall enact laws on its own to prohibit any act of treason, secession, sedition, subversion against the central government.
-Its legislation failed in 2003 following mass protests.
-The government has always had enough votes to pass the law, but it has never been raised since the 2003 debacle.
+Article 23 of the Basic Law stipulates that the government shall enact laws on its own to prohibit acts of treason, secession, sedition and subversion against Beijing.
+Its legislation failed in 2003 following mass protests and it was not tabled again until after the onset of the separate, Beijing-imposed security law in 2020.
 Pro-democracy advocates fear it could have a negative effect on civil liberties.

 Rule of law ‘not dead’